Encyclopedia of Performance Art

 About the Artist

-Otmar Wagner (born 1966) studied at Angewandte Theaterwissenschaft, University of Giessen and Object Theatre in Amsterdam.
+Otmar Wagner (born 1966) studied at Angewandte Theaterwissenschaft at the University of Giessen/Germany and Object Theatre in Amsterdam/Netherlands.
 Since 1992 he has worked as an interdisciplinary artist, developing solo projects and in collaboration with performance groups such as “norton.commander.productions”, “toxic dreams” and “Monster Truck”.

-On Otmar’s first visit to Copenhagen, he presented “Inventur Debil” in Kanonhallen in 2001.
+Otmar does not seem to use a regular website, but he has this Youtube-Channel with videos of many of his performances.
+And here is a review of his very first appearance on a Danish stage, with his performance “Inventur Debil” in Kanonhallen in 2001.
 Vibeke Wern had this to say about the performance in leading Danish newspaper Berlingske (read the Danish original here):

 The stage setting of »Inventur Debil« is designed as a strange mixture of a living room – where people can rest in sofas and deep chairs – and a lecture room, sound studio, lab and a meditative space. »To be authentically and absolutely present in time and space is very important in a performance« says Otmar Wagner in a ironic voice and dials the synthetic Clock Service.
 The telephone as the miracle of the 20th century, is a central topic of »Inventur Debil«, which, with its paradoxial view of Live Art, also focuses on the physical absence of the body – in the case of eg. phone sex and Mc Luhans communication theories of the global village.